Law Society Of BC Lawyer Lookup

 Yes.
 Your lawyer is bound by Canadian laws of client-lawyer privilege.
 However, you should be aware that your lawyer will be required by law to keep a record of your documents.
-Please note that our law firm keeps that record on the cloud.
+Please note that our affordable lawyers keep that record on the cloud.

 Do I have to be physically present for the verification to take place?

-No, our law firm works with clients online.
-Our lawyers just need to be confident that you are who you say you are.
-We use video conferencing to check as needed.
+No, many lawyers work with their clients online.
+The lawyers just need to be confident that you are who you say you are.
+Some of the lawyers on our platform use video conferencing to check as needed.

 Is there a difference between verification and identification?